ualberta-cmput301/ualberta-cmput301.github.io/content/projects/project_problem_descr.md

 US 02.06.03 As an organizer I want to see a final list of entrants who enrolled for the event

-US 02.06.04 As an organizer I want to cancel entrants that declined signing up for the event
+US 02.06.04 As an organizer I want to cancel entrants that did not sign up for the event

 US 02.07.01 As an organizer I want to send notifications to all entrants on the waiting list